alexdrymonitis/Arduino_Pd/README.md

 Update December 2015: enabled sending lists including symbols under one tag

 Update December 2015: corrected the issue with sending a bang while there is data saved in the abstraction

+Update December 2015: enabled the word "float" to be used as a tag in [serial_print_extended] (although it's probably not a good idea to use this word in Pd...)